 The flagship outreach component of BRAINet is a monthly lecture luncheon with a neuroscience researcher or clinician from OHSU.
 These events happen the third Monday of every month, unless there is a conflict with a holiday.
 The cost is $25 for members and $30 for non-members, and includes a three-course plated meal.

 The lecture luncheons have typically taken place in person at the Multnomah Athletic Club, however we've had to modify our outreach efforts for the sake of public health in the midst of COVID-19.
-We are pleased to offer the lectures virtually at no cost, for the time being.
+We are pleased to offer the lectures virtually at no cost.
+All lectures are from 12 noon - 1 p.m.
 Below you will find links to the recent virtual lectures:

 - June 15, 2020: Jeffrey Kaye, M.D. - "Advancing Assessment and Therapy for Alzheimer's Disease & Related Disorders: A Digital Transformation"